Malcolm Tucker

 Malcolm Tucker is the fictional antihero of the BBC political satire The Thick of It, portrayed by Peter Capaldi.
 He is the Director of Communications for his party in both Government and Opposition, acting as the Prime Minister's chief enforcer overseeing cabinet ministers.
-Tucker was originally a secondary character, with Chris Langham's Hugh Abbot as the protagonist being watched over by Tucker.
-However, after Langham left the series the show directed more attention towards Tucker and his dealings with the fictional Department of Social Affairs and Citizenship (DoSaC) – originally the Department of Social Affairs (DSA) in series 1 and 2 – which is portrayed as inept and incompetent.
-He is one of several characters from the series to appear in the film In the Loop, such as Malcolm's deputy, Jamie McDonald, Senior Press Officer at No. 10.
+Tucker was originally a secondary character, with Hugh Abbot (Chris Langham) as the protagonist being watched over by Tucker.
+However, after Langham left the series the show directed more attention towards Tucker and his dealings with the fictional Department of Social Affairs and Citizenship (DoSAC) – originally the Department of Social Affairs (DSA) in series 1 and 2 – which is portrayed as inept and incompetent.
+He is one of several characters from the series to appear in the film In the Loop, such as Tucker's deputy, Jamie McDonald, Senior Press Officer at No. 10.

 Background and personal life

 Other than the fact that he is Scottish and the character traits he exhibits during the series, little is known about Tucker's background or personal life.
 The nature of his home life is ambiguous and is somewhat contradictory through the course of the series.
 In the special episode "Spinners and Losers" he is revealed to have a niece; during a rant in front of Ollie in series 4, and speaking of himself in the third person, he explicitly states that he has no children (nor friends for that matter), and in series 3 he is shown spending his 50th birthday alone in his office.
-However, at other times, there are hints that he has a family - he wears a wedding ring (however, this is more likely to be Peter Capaldi's wedding ring, which he refuses to take off), there are children's drawings on the walls of his office, and when being pursued by photographers after his forced resignation, a young boy is briefly seen looking out of the window of Tucker's home.
+However, at other times, there are hints that he has a family; he wears a wedding ring (however, this is more likely to be Peter Capaldi's wedding ring, which he refuses to remove) and there are children's drawings on the walls of his office.
 The reasons for his deep personal animosity towards journalist Simon Hewitt, mostly left open to speculation in the final cut, are explained to Ollie by Terri in one of the deleted scenes: Hewitt's current girlfriend, BBC health correspondent Kelly Grogan, had been Tucker's girlfriend until about three months earlier.

-Tucker is implied to be a recovering alcoholic on a few occasions, another trait that matches Alistair Campbell.
-One such example is in Season 3 when he retrieves a bottle of whiskey from his desk and pours a sympathetic drink for Nicola; not only does Tucker not pour one for himself, but he notes it is so disused it has "still got some of Anthony Eden's lipstick on the bottle."
+Tucker is implied to be a recovering alcoholic on a few occasions, another trait that matches Alastair Campbell.
+One such example is in Season 3 when he retrieves a bottle of whiskey from his desk and pours a sympathetic drink for Nicola; not only does Tucker not pour one for himself, but he notes it is so unused it has "still got some of Anthony Eden's lipstick on the bottle."
 Before the start of the series he forced his predecessor Steve Fleming (David Haig) to resign by announcing to the press that Fleming was resigning before even informing him, thereby leaving him no choice.
 No mention is made of Tucker's professional background before taking the position as Director of Communications for Number 10.